 BI-powered self-service marketing analytics platforms shift the focus away from IT and data scientists, offering intuitive and flexible set of features to many not-data-savvy business users.
 It allows marketing teams to produce reports and actionable recommendations on the fly while sharing data with C-suite executives to speed up decision-making.

 Marketing data is continuously growing throughout the marketing cycle; it is created in website visits, downloads, advertising clicks, social media reactions, shares, transactions, purchases, streaming content, and much more.
 When properly analyzed, marketing data can help you better navigate in a speeding up world.
+However, it is impossible to analyze vast amounts of data manually, so many growth leaders leverage Generative AI for marketing: advanced artificial intelligence systems that can automatically analyze data and generate insights and predictions.

 According to Gartner, “though CMOs understand the importance of applying analytics throughout the marketing organization, many struggle to quantify the relationship between insights gleaned and their company’s bottom line”.